microsoft/vscode-dwarf-debugging/README.md

 - For VS Code users, you will be prompted to install the appropriate extension that contains this module when you first step into a WebAssembly file.
 - For users of the js-debug standalone DAP server, you can install the `@vscode/dwarf-debugging` alongside js-debug or somewhere in your [NODE_PATH](https://nodejs.org/api/modules.html#loading-from-the-global-folders).

-This project works by compiling the Chrome [C/C++ Debugging Extension](https://github.com/ChromeDevTools/devtools-frontend/tree/main/extensions/cxx_debugging) in a way that is usable by Node.js programs.
-Fortunately, the extension is architected such that most work is done inside a WebWorker, and making this instead run in a Node worker_thread is not terribly difficult.
+This project works by compiling the WebAssembly backend for the Chrome [C/C++ Debugging Extension](https://github.com/ChromeDevTools/devtools-frontend/tree/main/extensions/cxx_debugging) in a way that is usable by Node.js programs.
+Fortunately, the extension is architected such that most work is done inside a WebWorker, and porting the TypeScript code to instead run in a Node worker_thread is not terribly difficult.
 Appropriate TypeScript types are exposed, and this module is then shimmed into js-debug which 'pretends' to be Devtools.

 ## Contributing